|

 advised him against performing for a period of weeks,' the shows' organizer, Big Concerts

+in Cape Town, said Friday.
 He was to appear with Chris de Burgh, who will now appear

 alone.